btrischuk/aloha/README.md

 - Flickity
 - JQuery

 Aloha is a single page website created for a school project at RED Academy.
-It was built as per the perameters specified for the project
+It was built as per the perameters specified for the project.

 ## The Process
-This project required a lot of CSS and JavaScript skills which were both a learning curve for me.
+This project has allowed me to develop my knowledge of mostly CSS and Javascript.
+I have become much more familiar with the tools required to accomplish these tasks and more efficient when it comes to refactoring.

 ##  Contributors
 Breckon Trischuk